MarinaSenoshenko/Network_3/README.md

 java -jar target/detector.jar
 ```

-The application is written on the MVS pattern, using java client, logging, fasterxml
+The application is written on the MVC pattern, using java client, logging, fasterxml
 ![view.png](view.png)